steeladept/steeladept.github.io/pages/zabbix/Zabbix4MySQLInstall.md

 $yum -y install mysql-community-server
 ```

-- (Zabbix Application Server Only!)
-Mount the new hard drive to /var/lib/mysql and configuration in /etc/fstab to make it permanent
+- (Zabbix Application Database Server Only! *not proxy databases*) Mount the new hard drive to /var/lib/mysql and configuration in /etc/fstab to make it permanent

 ```bash
 $mount /dev/sdb /var/lib/mysql